International University of Africa: International University of Africa

 So in 1992 the institute was "upgraded" to a university and its name was changed to Africa University, or International University of Africa.

-In 1995, during the war against the non-Muslim Southern Sudanese, Spin magazine reported that there was military training on campus.
+In 1995, during the civil war in Southern Sudan, Spin magazine reported that there was military training on campus.
 Human Rights Watch notes that among other activities it provided "religious and cultural orientation programs" for prisoners of war in Sudan.

 Structure

 The University runs the College of Education on the island of Zanzibar, Tanzania, with a 2006 enrolment of 466 students.
 In 2011, according to the Centro de Ciencias Humanas y Sociales, Madrid, the university ranked 10,924 in the world.
 In Sudan, it ranked fifth behind the University of Khartoum, Sudan University of Science & Technology, National Ribat University and Karary University.

 Officially, the chancellor of the university is the President of the country.
 In effect, the head of the university is the Vice-Chancellor.
 In November 2020, Prof. Dr. Hunud Abia Kadouf, an internationally renowned law expert, was appointed as Vice-Chancellor.

 The university is legally independent from the Sudanese state, but the government is the largest financial supporter.
-Classes are mostly held in Arabic, but most of the students come from non-Arabic-speaking African nations and from other countries, such as Malaysia and Indonesia.
+Classes are mostly held in Arabic except the medical and Health Sciences, but most of the students come from more than 90 countries, mostly non-Arabic-speaking African nations and from other countries, such as Malaysia and Indonesia.